TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/Index.rst

 values programmatically if needed.

 :file:`config/system/additional.php` is a plain PHP file.
 There are no specific rules about what it may contain.
-However since the code is included on **every** request to TYPO3 CMS
+However, since the code is included on **every** request to TYPO3
-- whether frontend or backend - you should avoid inserting code which requires heavy duty processing.
+- whether frontend or backend - you should avoid inserting code which requires a lot of processing time.

 **Example: Changing the database hostname for development machines**